Interlock Metal Roofing Review — Bridgton, ME (Installed 2022)

 Bridgton, ME

-3. The crews performing the work are top notch, led by great leaders.
+I highly recommend Interlock Metal Roofing for the following 4 reasons: We are now proud owners of the most visually pleasing and structurally sound roof I have ever seen.
+From the owner on down, every person at Interlock is dedicated to customer satisfaction.
+The crews performing the work are top notch, led by great leaders.
 I have never seen a large crew of contractors work so efficiently and effectively.
 There was never any downtime as there was always a team working on the project.
 As the days work came to a close, half the team would begin cleanup while the other half continued with the mission.
+Their daily cleanup was off the charts!
+They used blowers, rakes and a rolling magnet to ensure the worksite was completely cleaned.
+I was extremely impressed with the operation from start to finish!

-Local Interlock Metal Roofing Company Near Bridgton
+Local Interlock Roofing Company Near Bridgton

-Interlock Metal Roofing - New England
+Interlock Metal Roofing (New England) Inc.

-Interlock Metal Roofing – New England is the official and exclusive installer of the Interlock® Lifetime Roofing System across the Northeast.
+Interlock Metal Roofing (New England) Inc. is the official and exclusive installer of the Interlock® Lifetime Roofing System across the Northeast.
 Headquartered in Walpole, Massachusetts, our team has been trusted by New England homeowners since 1999 to deliver premium, worry-free metal roofs built for coastal salt air, heavy snow loads, ice dams, and rapid freeze-thaw cycles.
 We specialize in heavy-gauge aluminum (and solid copper) Interlock® roofing profiles that replicate the beauty of Slate, Cedar Shingle, Shake, Mediterranean Tile, and Standing Seam — all engineered to last a lifetime with low maintenance and exceptional energy efficiency.
 Every system is solar-compatible and backed by a Lifetime Limited Warranty, giving homeowners the last roof they’ll ever need.
 Serving Massachusetts, Connecticut, New Hampshire, Maine, Rhode Island, and Vermont, Interlock Metal Roofing – New England combines factory-trained installation with decades of local experience to protect and elevate homes throughout the region.
 Our promise is simple: Never Re-Roof Again.®

 Top 10 Metal Roofing FAQs for Homeowners in Bridgton